aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/conditional-formatting/generate-conditional-formatting-databars-images/_index.md

 {{% /alert %}}

 The following sample code generates the DataBar image of cell C1.
-First, it accesses the format condition object of the cell, and then from that object, it accesses the [**DataBar**](https://reference.aspose.com/cells/javascript-cpp/databar) object and uses its [**DataBar.toImage(Cell, ImageOrPrintOptions)**](https://reference.aspose.com/cells/javascript-cpp/databar/#toImage-cell-imageorprintoptions-) method to generate the image of the cell.
+First, it accesses the format‑condition object of the cell; then, from that object, it accesses the [**DataBar**](https://reference.aspose.com/cells/javascript-cpp/databar) object and uses its [**DataBar.toImage(Cell, ImageOrPrintOptions)**](https://reference.aspose.com/cells/javascript-cpp/databar/#toImage-cell-imageorprintoptions-) method to generate the image of the cell.
 Finally, it saves the image on disk.

 ```html
 <!DOCTYPE html>